We have launched the first Google Q&A Monitoring feature in the world. See details on this new feature at the bottom of this post.

 Google can take things down flagged as incorrect automatically.
 For example, if someone answers a question and includes a phone number, email address, URL or certain proscribed words, Google will detect and remove it.

 In our research, we found that as many as 23% of all questions in the dental segment violated Google’s guidelines and needed to be reported.
 Here is an example of one that violated the TOS and was reported and removed.

 ‘Why are there still drug addicts and theives still working in this building and why is sandra covering for them?
 We found out.everybody in the building with thee exception of 1 or 2 people is on something.
 It doesn’t bother us that you all get high when you’re off the clock but during work hours?
 You know better.
 Instead of try being friends Sandra needs to be a better manager and get rid of the problems.
 Erasing our reviews in attempts to hide will not work or be tolerated.?’

 If automated or human Google curation fails, you can take the next step.
-That involves waiting at least a week, providing clear documentation and links about the problem and articulating why they should come down, and then post on the Google My Business community forum3.
+That involves waiting at least a week, providing clear documentation and links about the problem and articulating why they should come down, and then post on the Google Business Profile community forum3.